Neil Amin-Smith: Political career

 After leaving Clean Bandit in 2016, Amin-Smith joined the Institute for Fiscal Studies (IFS), an economic think tank, as a research economist.
 In 2019, he left the IFS to join HM Treasury as a senior policy adviser, before becoming an adviser to Rachel Reeves, the Shadow Chancellor of the Exchequer, in 2022.
 Upon the Labour Party's victory in the 2024 general election, Amin-Smith became a senior Special Adviser to Reeves, now Chancellor of the Exchequer.
 He was appointed to Reeves' Economic Advisory Council, in charge of policy affecting the City of London.

 Amin-Smith's rise to prominence was attributed by Politico in 2024 to his "sharp political acumen" and "keen intelligence", and he was described as "eloquent and personable".
 In 2025, he topped The Standards list of "100 Sexiest Londoners", being described as Reeves' "most trusted special advisor".

 Personal life

-In 2015, Amin-Smith was in a relationship with musician and actor Olly Alexander of Years & Years.
+Amin-Smith is an lifelong supporter of Premier League football club Chelsea, while his sister supports Arsenal.
+He was in a relationship with musician and actor Olly Alexander of Years & Years for about a year, before they split up late in 2015.